arthurprs/sucredb/README.md

 Any node that owns a partition (usually 3) can serve both reads and writes.
 The database tracks causality using vector-clocks and will NOT drop any conflicting writes unlike LWW (last write wins) and other strategies.
 Conflicts can and will happen due to races between clients and network partitions.

+Status: Alpha quality with missing pieces.

 # API & Clients

-You can use Sucredb with any redis cluter client.
+You can use Sucredb with any redis cluster client.

 *Get* like most commands bellow can be done with various commands, you can choose any that makes you client library happy.
 Consistency level is optional.